2lambda123/HP_Device_and_Bios-Hacking/README.md

 SigningKeyMod     : {0, 0, 0, 0...}
 ```

-For fix this, please see below (it will works if your output is fucked too, i never saved the output but you will understand what I mean if you get there and typing the command above) - You also needs HP Sure Admin and HP Recovery from HP's download page (will add urls later, search on hp and you will find for now)
+For fix this, please see below (it will works if your output is messed up as well, i never saved the output but you will understand what I mean if you get there and typing the command above) - You also needs HP Sure Admin and HP Recovery from HP's download page (will add urls later, search on hp and you will find for now)

 ```sh
 openssl req -x509 -nodes -newkey rsa:2048 -keyout key.pem -out cert.pem -days 3650 -subj "/C=US/ST=State/L=City/O=Company/OU=Org/CN=www.example.com"